EU Licensed4.8/5

 About This Medicine

-Zolmitriptan is a selective serotonin (5-HT1B/1D) receptor agonist, a triptan, used for the acute treatment of migraine headaches, with or without aura.
-It is available in the UK in several formulations: standard tablets (2.5mg and 5mg), orodispersible tablets (2.5mg), and a nasal spray (5mg).
-It is marketed under the brand name Zomig.
+Zolmitriptan is a selective serotonin (5-HT1B/1D) receptor agonist, commonly referred to as a triptan, used for the acute treatment of migraine attacks with or without aura.

 Usage & Dosage